 This is for $2,000 to Harper County seniors who have maintained at least a 2.0 cumulative GPA.
 The deadline to apply is April 1st.
 Read more here.

-This awards $10,000 to graduates of Cristo Rey Kansas City High School who plan to continue their education at Rockhurst University.
-The deadline to apply is April 3rd.
+Awards $10,000 to graduates of Cristo Rey Kansas City High School who plan to continue their education at Rockhurst University and have a cumulative GPA of at least 2.5.
+The deadline to apply is April 1st.
 Read more here.

-This awards $500 to a graduating high school senior with a minimum GPA of 3.0.
+Awards $500 to a graduating high school senior with a minimum GPA of 3.0.
 To be eligible, applicants must be the children of Murphy-Hoffman Company employees who have been employed for at least 90 days prior to submission of application.
-The deadline to apply is April 12th.
+The deadline to apply is April 3rd.
 Read more here.

 This awards a minimum of $500 annually to graduating seniors from the Shawnee Mission School District, or graduates of the Shawnee Mission School District, who plan to attend or are attending Kansas State University to pursue a degree in Education.
+Have a minimum cumulative GPA of 2.5; and Have extracurricular or other community involvement experience.
 The deadline to apply is April 15th.
 Read more here.

 May